When was the last time you performed a content audit?

 Q8.
 How much does a content audit cost?

-A. A content audit may cost anywhere between $5000-$25,000 depending on the amount of already published site content you have and your company goals.
+A. A content audit may cost anywhere between $600-$14,000 depending on the amount of content already published on the site and your company goals.

-Most marketers are so busy creating and distributing new content that they seldom revisit old content to check if it is performing well.
+Most content marketers are so busy creating and distributing new content that they seldom revisit old content to check if it performs well.
 You shouldn’t make that mistake if you want to make the most out of your content marketing efforts.

-61% of marketers cite updating and repurposing existing content as the most efficient content marketing tactic in 2020.
+Many marketers agree that updating and repurposing existing content is an efficient content marketing tactic.
 You can also leverage this tactic by conducting a thorough content audit of your website and identifying old content pieces that have the potential to perform better after an upgrade.

 Do you need help conducting a content audit or creating high-quality content for your business?
 Hire our experts for competitive content marketing and writing services.